When you hear “warehouse automation,” what do you think?

 You, as a warehouse manager with lots of experience, are a much nimbler, more creative problem solver than an algorithm could be.

-You and your best workers know how to solve problems live, taking in unexpected inputs and juggling different pressures.
+You and your top performers know how to solve problems in real time, taking in unexpected inputs and juggling multiple pressures.

 “Automation is very efficient, but it’s very transactional,” says Bob.
 “Operators can manipulate, can think.
 Machines can just do, unless the logic for exceptions is built into the automated workflow and the automation can ‘trap’ exceptions it cannot work though.”

-Understanding that helps with deciding where it makes sense to invest in automation.
+Understanding this helps determine where it makes sense to invest in automation.
 In an area with repetitive processes that can be managed with external logic?
 Automation all the way.
 A process that requires lots of discretion?
 Stick with your team for now.

 For more guidance on where automation makes the most sense, download our free guide Getting Started with Warehouse Automation.